IGITUGraz/SimRecorder/README.rst

 After the simulation is done, retrieve the values using ``recorder.get``, which returns a list of values.
 Note that if you used the ``HDF5Datastore``, you might get ``HDFView`` objects that you can either pass in directly to most NumPy functions, or convert it to NumPy arrays first before use.

-You can also close the recorder after writing, and open it later for reading.
+The ``HDFView`` objects also allows you to work with larger-than-memory arrays, if you use only slices of the arrays.

 .. code:: python